 Candidates are formally observed, coached and provided written feedback a minimum of five times by the university supervisor.
 Seminars and journals/video analysis bridge the gap between visits increasing communication, reflection and progress checks throughout the semester.

-Candidates will demonstrate knowledge of assessment strategies and candidate impact on K-12 student learning in an assessment presentation.
-A formal three-way evaluation with a university supervisor and the cooperating teacher is attended at midterm and the conclusion of the experience.
+Candidates will demonstrate knowledge of assessment strategies and candidate impact on K-12 student learning in a strategies project presentation.
+A formal three-way evaluation with a university supervisor and the cooperating teacher is completed at midterm and the conclusion of the experience.

 During these evaluation conferences, candidates receive formal written feedback aligned to a comprehensive set of state and national professional competencies.